Rizama-Victor/Real-Time-Traffic-Object-Detection-Using-Detectron-2-With-Faster-RCNN/README.md

 - Medium performing classes like _Traffic Lights, Motorcycles,_ and _Bicycles_ achived moderate AP values suggesting that while the model performed reasonbaly well in detecting these objects, there was still room for improvemennt.

 ## 📚 References
-Obi-Obuoha A. , Rizama V.S. _"Real-time traffic object detection using detectron 2 with faster R-CNN"_ World Journal of Advanced Research and Reviews Volume 28 Issue 1 2024 Page 2173–2189.
+Obi-Obuoha A., Rizama V.S., Okafor I. _"Real-time traffic object detection using detectron 2 with faster R-CNN"_ World Journal of Advanced Research and Reviews Volume 28 Issue 1 2024 Page 2173–2189.
 [Access the Full Paper](https://wjarr.com/sites/default/files/WJARR-2024-3559.pdf)

 ## 📌 Note